crolfes/TO_Sep2025/trident_test_structures/design_data/xschem/IOPadAnalogGuardLayer/README.md

 and series resistance of 330 ohms.
 The IHP provided IOPadAnalog in these conditions result in 2.9V peak.

+Warning: the below value should be rechecked, as using parallel transistors, or larger ones with more fingers yield a very large difference
 | MOS Clamp sizing \ Input Diodes | 4kV   | 8kV   |
 | x1                              | 4.10V | 3.96V |
 | x2                              | 3.62V | 3.54V |